SanoScience/PR-ENDO/README.md

    This script will handle the full training pipeline.

 Coming soon: scripts for tissue deformations and light rotations.
+TODO: HG as parameter.
+Currently to use HG please uncomment
+ l.
+211 in `scene/gaussian_model.py` and `l.107 in scene/mlp.py`

 ## Citation
 If you find this work useful, please cite: